dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 After first reading these follow-up papers, I had the impression the original study was debunked.
 But notice three things:

-First, causality isn't everything.
-Richardson et al. think that BIGI is better than GGGI for establishing causality.
+First, **causality isn't everything.** Richardson et al. think that BIGI is better than GGGI for establishing causality.
 I don't understand their reasoning in the slightest, but it doesn't matter. *None* of these analyses prove causality.

 Still, does the paradox actually exist?
 It can't simultaneously be *false* (as Richardson et al. seem to claim) and *true but explained by gender stereotypes* (as Breda et al. claim.)
 Which is it?

-Second, stereotypes don't solve the paradox.
-How could they, when the reduction for the GGGI coefficient above is so modest?
+Second, **stereotypes don't solve the paradox.** How could they, when the reduction for the GGGI coefficient above is so modest?
 I think the Wikipedia quote is misleading: Most of Breda et al.'s paper is about predicting other things, e.g. the *intention* to study STEM, where controlling for stereotypes has a stronger effect.

 But OK, suppose that the paradox was entirely explained by gender stereotypes.
 That would just mean we've traded the mystery of why more gender-equal countries have fewer women in STEM for the mystery of why more gender-equal countries would have stronger stereotypes.
-That is still pretty paradoxical!
+That is still very paradoxical!

 {% comment %}